-Will Taylor is a professor of drawing and an assistant dean of Design & Production (Visual Arts).
-He has been a full time faculty member since 2005 and has directed the Visual Arts Program since 2011.
-He is a recipient of the UNCSA Excellence in Teaching Award and the Thomas S. Kenan Institute for the Arts' BREATHE Project Development Grant.
+Will Taylor is a professor of drawing and an assistant dean of Design & Production for Visual Arts.
+He has been a full-time faculty member since 2005, and has directed the Visual Arts Program since 2011.
+Taylor is a recipient of a UNCSA Excellence in Teaching Award and the Thomas S. Kenan Institute for the Arts' BREATHE Project Development Grant.
 His scholarly work has included travel to Prague and London for artistic dialogues with Jan Svankmajer and the Brothers Quay.

 Students learn best when placed in challenging, yet vested situations.
 These experiences demand more than mere exposure to subject matter, they should act as catalysts and spark something within the individual.Will Taylor